melissachen2000/melissachen2000.github.io/index.md

 # Hello, thanks for stopping by my website!

 My name is Melissa Chen (she/her/hers).
 I am a junior majoring in computer science and minoring in mathematics at the University of Illinois at Urbana-Champaign.
-I'm an aspiring researcher interested in artificial intelligence, bioinformatics, and computer architecture.
+I'm an aspiring researcher interested in artificial intelligence, bioinformatics, and computer science education.
 My goal is to use my skills to help others in need.
-I'm also passionate about diversity and inclusion, mental health awareness, and making CS education accessible to all.
+I'm also passionate about diversity & inclusion, mental health awareness, and making CS education accessible to all.

 # Experiences

 During my undergraudate career, I've been lucky to have a variety of experiences in internships and through extracurriculars at school.

+## SPIN Research Intern

+> National Center for Supercomputing Applications, January 2021 - Present

+Working with satellite images to perform large-scale crop classification

 ## Undergraudate Research Assistant